ready4-dev/readyforwhatsnext/content/en/docs/Model/Using-Modules/Places/Pipeline-Places/_index.md

 categories:
 - Documentation
 tags:
+- Model
+- Model - modules
-- Model - Places
+- Model - modules (places)
-- Pipeline
-- Pipeline - Places
+- Software - pipeline
 ---

 Work is underway to add to develop ready4 modules for modelling places.
 All of this work currently exists as [unreleased code](/docs/getting-started/software/status/unreleased/), although a (currently deprecated) app abuild using this unreleased code is [publicly available](/docs/analyses/decision-aids/springtides-app/).
 The same code was also used to [generate analysis during the early phase of the COVUID-19 pandemic](/blog/2021/02/18/modelling-the-mental-health-impacts-of-covid-19/).
 This code is principally focused on: